juicedata/juicefs/docs/en/deployment/hadoop_java_sdk.md

 ### Install the pre-compiled client

-Please refer to the ["Installation & Upgrade"](../getting-started/installation.md#install-the-pre-compiled-client) document to learn how to download the precompiled JuiceFS Hadoop Java SDK.
+Please refer to the ["Installation"](../getting-started/installation.md#install-the-pre-compiled-client) document to learn how to download the precompiled JuiceFS Hadoop Java SDK.

 ### Compile the client manually